When it comes to strengthening your muscles and improving your overall fitness, there are so many types of exercise and approaches to turn to.

 Although calisthenic equipment still exists at gyms, the focus on calisthenics vs weights like dumbbells, kettlebells, and barbells have largely supplanted the “strength training equipment“ in gyms to be more geared towards free weights and dumbbells vs weight machine and calisthenics equipment.

-But, just because the exercise equipment for strength training at the gym has primarily adopted squat racks, rows and rows of barbells, kettlebells, and other free weights as the predominant training equipment vs calisthenics exercise equipment does not necessarily mean that calisthenic workouts have no place in your fitness routine.
+But, just because the exercise equipment for strength training at the gym has primarily adopted squat racks for exercises like bench presses and deadlifts, rows and rows of barbells, kettlebells, and other free weights as the predominant training equipment vs calisthenics exercise equipment does not necessarily mean that calisthenic workouts have no place in your fitness routine.

 Both calisthenics exercises and calisthenics workouts as well as workouts with dumbbells and free weights have numerous benefits (as well as drawbacks!).